rusty-ferris-club/backpack/README.md

 </b></summary>
 You can use custom git vendors.

-Start by generating a **project-local** configuration file:
+Start by generating a  configuration file:

 ```
 $ bp config --init
-wrote: .backpack.yaml.
 ```

 Example: configure a Github Enterprise instance: